 In Boston, using turn signals is considered giving information to the enemy.

-And then there's all the lovely rotaries throughout the state.
+There's all the lovely rotaries throughout the state.

 Some areas of the state actually have mandated dubious driving, just to make things better (and by "better", I mean "worse").
 Mainly highway exits which require fast double or even triple lane changes to be able to make the exit if you're coming from certain directions.
 Also some roads which are two or three cars wide yet have no lane markings.